ArctosDB/documentation-wiki/_how_to/How-to-Create-a-Locality.markdown

  -   [Higher geography](higher-geography) is controlled "authority data" and is included via key relationships.
  -   [Georeferencing determinations](coordinates) are spatial data; they define a shape on a map.
 Localities may include point-radius data and/or WKT (polygon) data.
- -   Descriptive data, most importantly Specific Locality.
-Also includes locality attributes such as [Geology](http://handbook.arctosdb.org/documentation/geology.html)
+ -   Descriptive data, most importantly Specific Locality and may include locality attributes such as [Geology](http://handbook.arctosdb.org/documentation/geology.html)

 Localities are [shared](http://handbook.arctosdb.org/documentation/sharing-data-and-resources.html).
 It is important to remember this anytime you are working with Locality.
 If you want to retain more control over a locality (and therefore, less collaborative maintenance), you can use a [Locality Nickname](http://handbook.arctosdb.org/documentation/locality.html#locality-nickname) to designate the locality as different from any other locality with essentially the same information.